ahtif/FlatFinder/docs/ws2/TestPlan.md

 * Password recovery

-<em>UI Tests:</em> We will not be testing the user interface of our system at this time because in this sprint we have been focussed on implementing features and have not added any styling to the project yet.
+<strong>UI Tests:</strong> We will not be testing the user interface of our system at this time because in this sprint we have been focussed on implementing features and have not added any styling to the project yet.
 * Check for any grammatical errors
 * Make sure the site has a consistent design
 * Make sure error messages are clear